Fabrics Shopping in Saigon, Vietnam

 Some Saigon souvenirs.

 To summarise, Saigon has a lot to offer for dressmakers, especially those buying in bulk.
 Small time dressmakers would do well visiting Tan Binh and Soai Kinh Lam first for general garment fabrics, and then An Dong Market to see if you might be interested in fancier fabrics like silk, embroidery and lace.
-The rest of the markets sell roughly the same kind of fabrics as those found in An Dong Market, so visiting them should be for the purpose of experiencing the different environments of the markets, not for fabric hunting.
+The rest of the markets sell roughly the same kind of fabrics as those found in An Dong Market, so visiting them would be for the purpose of experiencing the different environments of the markets.

 All the fabrics I purchased during my stay in Saigon.

-It seems like the first to be disappointed could be the quilters and small fabric crafters.
-I said “could be”, because if you go with an open mind, if not, just to explore the world of fabrics (the garment fabrics selections there were really amazing), to see how some of these components of the fabric industry work, you might still be able to return home with valuable knowledge and experience, maybe even inspiration for your next project.
+It seems like the first to be disappointed could be quilters and small fabric crafters.
+I said “could be”, because if you go with an open mind, if not, just to explore the world of fabrics (the garment fabrics selections were really amazing), you will see how some of these components of the fabric industry work, and you might return home with inspiration for your next project.
 Saigon is a very artistic city, after all!